scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         ligatures.
     -   Upgrade to unicode 5.1
-    -   If an sfd file were saved with spiros active, and then loaded into a version of fontforge without libspiro, then bad things would happen.
+    -   If an sfd file were saved with spiros active, and then loaded into a version of websharpstudios without libspiro, then bad things would happen.
 Whenever we check that spiros are active also check that they can be active, and add some warnings for the user to let him/her know that spiros aren't available.